![]() |

 will automatically compensate and generate a valid path, whether

-already has a trailing backslash or not.
+{app} already has a trailing backslash or not.

-ISPP variable "constants" (such as {#SomeVariable}
+ISPP variable "constants" (such as {#SomeVariable}) are an

 exception to this rule.
-You do not need to use ExpandConstant
+You do not need to use ExpandConstant on

 them (unless of course the ISPP variable expands to contain {app}